BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `ln_invoice` *string*
     - MUST be a Lightning BOLT 11 invoice for the number of `order_total_sat`.
     - Invoice MUST be a [HOLD invoice](https://bitcoinops.org/en/topics/hold-invoices/).
+    - MUST be a maximum of 2048 characters.
 - `onchain_address` *LSPS0.onchain_address* Onchain address the client can pay the order_total_sat to
     - MUST be null IF one of the following is true:
       - `options.min_required_onchain_sat` is greater than order_total_sat.
       - `options.min_required_onchain_sat` is null and onchain payments are therefore not supported.
       - `refund_onchain_address` is null.
 - `required_onchain_block_confirmations` *uint8* Minimum number of block confirmations that are required for the onchain payment to be considered confirmed.
+    - MUST be equal or greater than `options.minimum_onchain_payment_confirmations`.
     - MUST be null if `onchain_address` is null.
+- `minimum_fee_for_0conf` *LSPS0.onchain_fee* Fee rate for onchain payment in case the client wants the payment to be confirmed without a confirmation.
+    - MUST be null if `onchain_address` is null.
+    - MUST be null if `required_onchain_block_confirmations` is greater than 0.
+    - SHOULD choose a high enough fee to lower the risk of a double spend.
 - `onchain_payments` *List of objects* Detected onchain payments.
     - MUST contain all incoming/confirmed outpoints to onchain_address.
     - `outpoint` *string* MUST be an outpoint in the form of [txid:vout](https://btcinformation.org/en/glossary/outpoint).